-By the way, some of these issues can be resolved by using a gym.Wrapper.
+By the way, some of these issues can be resolved by using a gymnasium.
+Wrapper.
 It could be a universal solution in the policy-environment interaction.
-But you can also use the batch processor Handle Batched Data Stream in Collector.
+But you can also use the batch processor Handle Batched Data Stream in Collector or vectorized environment wrapper VectorEnvWrapper.